 Enter: the remote web developer.
 A remote web developer is responsible for developing applications that are used online, and so happens to not work in an office setting.

 |Tip: Check out these home office ideas to improve your remote lifestyle.|

 If you’re a web developer who is looking to go remote, you’re probably wondering where to start.
-Lucky for you, there are plenty of job boards full of freelance and full-time opportunities to choose from.
+Lucky for you, there are plenty of job boards full of freelance and full-time opportunities for a front-end, back-end, or full-stack developer to choose from.
 Let’s go over a few.